my-devices/meta-reflector-aws/README.md

 ### Setting Up an EC2 Linux Instance

-We will start by creating an EC2 Linux (Ubuntu 18.04) instance which will run the macchina.io Remote Manager server (in a Docker container) and also help us set up the environment.
+We will start by creating an EC2 Linux (Ubuntu 18.04) instance which will run the macchina.io REMOTE server (in a Docker container) and also help us set up the environment.
 Specifically, we'll also use this instance to set up the database schema later.